Holic75/KingmakerRebalance/README.md

 - Warpriest with following archetypes: Sacred Fist, Cult Leader, Champion of the Faith and Feral Champion,
 - Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor and Spirit Warden,
 - Arcanist with following archetypes: School Savant, Blood Arcanist, Unlettered Arcanist and Occultist,
-- Oracle with following archetypes: Seeker, Spirit Guide, Warsighted,
+- Oracle with following archetypes: Seeker, Spirit Guide, Warsighted and Divine Herbalist,
 - Investigator with following archetypes: Empiricist, Jinyiwey, Questioner and Psychic Detective,
 - Summoner with following archetypes: Devil Binder, Fey Caller, Naturalist and Master Summoner,
 - Hinterlander and Holy Vindicator prestige classes.